Southern Australia: British nuclear testing

 In the 1950s and 60s Britain deployed numerous nuclear tests in Australia, namely the South Australian Maralinga and Emu Field tests.
-The Maralinga sites were chosen due to their “vast, empty useless spaces” despite the area being Indigenous Australian Anangu Pitjantjatjara land.
-Meagre Indigenous citizen rights, coupled with rampant racial discrimination led to the Indigenous’ prolonged emotional, physical, and mental suffering after having limited access to resources for over 30 years.
+The Maralinga sites were chosen due to their "vast, empty useless spaces" despite the area being Indigenous Australian Anangu Pitjantjatjara land.
+Meagre Indigenous citizen rights, coupled with rampant racial discrimination, led to the Indigenous peoples' prolonged emotional, physical, and mental suffering after having limited access to resources for over 30 years.
 The British government delegated one single officer the task of covering hundreds of thousands of square kilometres, resulting in radiation exposure to oblivious Indigenous inhabitants.
 Whilst inconclusive, approximately 30% of British and Australian servicemen who worked in the area have died of cancer.

-As a result of Britain's filtering of information to the Australian government, complacent ignorance regarding the tests safety caused environmental and health problems for local Emu Field’s Yanykunytjatjara people.
-An incident known as “Black Mist” caused significant health problems and several deaths for Indigenous locals.
-This was denied by the British for 29 years, and only following the Royal Commission, did they admit knowledge of the detriments it caused.
+As a result of Britain's filtering of information to the Australian government, complacent ignorance regarding the tests' hazards caused environmental and health problems for local Emu Field's Yanykunytjatjara people.
+An incident known as "Black Mist" caused significant health problems and several deaths for Indigenous locals.
+This was denied by the British government for 29 years, and only following the Royal Commission did it admit knowledge of the detriments it caused.

 A Maralinga clean-up program, Operation Brumby, would relinquish any British responsibility once the area was deemed safe.
-The British reported the area safe, until 8 years later, the Liberal-National government questioned the report's authenticity.
-Britain's declaration that any radioactive contaminants were “irrecoverable” were found to be falsified and Britain were ordered to repatriate half a kilogram of remaining contaminants.
-Following these fabrications, the Australian government widely rejected Britain's reports, forming their own views and research, leading to a greater recognition of the damage to the Indigenous locals and environment.
+The British reported the area safe until, eight years later, the Liberal-National government questioned the report's authenticity.
+Britain's declaration that any radioactive contaminants were "irrecoverable" was found to be falsified and Britain was ordered to repatriate half a kilogram of remaining contaminants.
+Following these fabrications, the Australian government widely rejected Britain's reports, forming its own views and research, leading to a greater recognition of the damage to the Indigenous locals and environment.